UX Design UX Research

 Users could see how much water they were using, but had no way to define how much they wanted to use.
 Without a target to measure against, the data was informative but not actionable.
 For utilities facing periods of mandated conservation, this gap was especially pronounced as there was no mechanism in the product to support or encourage water conservation at the user level.

-• Utility / business needUtilities needed a way to support water conservation efforts through the product, particularly during times when reduced consumption was a priority (e.g. during droughts).
+• Business needUtilities needed a way to support water conservation efforts through the product, particularly during times when reduced consumption was a priority (e.g. during droughts).
 The original direction was utility-imposed targets, but the model shifted to user-driven goals to encourage voluntary participation in conservation.

 Defining success